hub.eb?material_id=676

 Controlling Application Containers

-An Application Container can be restarted or stopped in the Service Plan details page of the Cloud Portal.
-Stopping all Application Containers in a Service Plan will make your application unavailable until at least one Application Container is started again.
+Stopping the Primary and all Additional Application Containers in a Service Plan will make your application unavailable until at least one is started again.